 Choosing a Paint Color for the Bathroom Vanity:

 Yes, I agree that the idea of painting over wood cabinets can sound intimidating.
 At first, I was hesitant to even start.
 Though after I finished, I was thrilled with the result.
-If you need some motivation, take a look at how my vanity turned out…
+If you need some motivation, take a look at how my bathroom vanity turned out…

 After painting the room, White Dove (Benjamin Moore), I decided to go much darker on the vanity paint color.
 Since my boys requested some gray in the room and I had already purchased a shower curtain, choosing a color wasn’t too difficult.
 Usually, I agonize for months over a paint color!